 Community Engagement Practice

-Kimberly's Community Engagement Practice has been shared with a diverse variety of communities worldwide.
+Kimberly's Community Engagement Practices have been shared with a diverse variety of communities worldwide.

+Community Engagement has been at the forefront of my creative approach since 2018 when I developed my initial workshop for I hunger for you.
+This workshop, geared towards non-dancers, and welcoming to a wide population, offered a communal space for reflection and deep physical connection.
 The practice involves physical and imagistic exercises that open the body to sensory experience, encouraging an encounter with and connection to one’s body, history, memories, each other, the palpability of time passing, and the immediacy of being alive.
-These practices are responsive to who is in the room.
-Any age, race, gender, or ability can be accommodated.

-Currently, these are being conducted in project's host communities, and will continue to expand to partner locations across the United States and internationally.
+The Encounter (2022-24) projects and workshops have been being offered in host communities and will continue to expand to partner locations across the United States and internationally.

 For more information on hosting a workshop in your community, please reach out to us.